Underestimated impact of iterations.

 Collecting KPIs data

-Tracking metrics like iterations on each stage of the process, like “Reopen iterations”, “Development iterations”, “Review iterations”, “Testing iterations”, might be easily done in JIRA with a few customizations of workflows and Performance Objectives add-on.
-Following these 3 min JIRA configuration steps shows how to start collecting more data from your business processes, that can be analyzed later and be used to enrich the set of the company KPIs.
+Tracking metrics like iterations on each stage of the process, like “Reopen iterations”, “Development iterations”, “Review iterations”, “Testing iterations”, can be easily done in Jira with a few customizations of workflows and Performance Objectives add-on.
+Follow these 3 min JIRA configuration steps and see how to start collecting more data from your business processes, that can be analyzed later and be used to enrich the set of the company KPIs.